jbkordass/lightweight-pipeline/doc/quickstart.rst

 Rough idea:

 #.
-Write a `config.py` specifying the locations of steps, data, and other configurations.
+Write a :file:`config.py` specifying the locations of steps, data, and other configurations.
 #.
 Define the steps of a pipeline in separate `.py` files and store them in a folder.
 #.
-Pass the `config.py` to the pipeline CLI, which will handle the execution order based on a naming convention.
+Pass the :file:`config.py` to the pipeline CLI, which will handle the execution order based on a naming convention.

 Config
 ~~~~~~

-The `Config` class is used to manage the configuration settings for your pipeline.
+The configuration class :class:`lw_pipeline.Config` is used to manage the configuration settings for your pipeline.
 If passed a path to a file all defined variables in the file will be available as attributes of the `Config` instance.

 .. code-block:: python